atzberg/mlmod/paper/paper.md

 models and simulation methods.
-Our package ``MLMOD`` aims to address this aspect of data-driven modeling by providing a general interface for incorporating ML models using standardized representations and by leveraging existing simulation frameworks such as LAMMPS [@Plimpton:1995].
+Our package ``MLMOD`` aims to address this aspect of data-driven modeling by providing a general interface for incorporating ML models using standardized representations and by leveraging existing simulation frameworks such as LAMMPS [@Plimpton:2022].
 Our ``MLMOD`` package provides hooks which are triggered during key parts of simulation calculations.
 In this way standard machine learning frameworks can be used to train ML models, such as PyTorch [@Paszke:2019] and TensorFlow [@Abadi:2015], with the resulting models more amenable to being translated into practical simulations.
-The models obtained from learning can be accomodated in many forms, including Deep Neural Networks (DNNs) [@Goodfellow:2016], Kernel Regression Models (KRM) [@Scholkopf:2001], Gaussian Process Regression (GPR) [@Rasmussen:2004], and others [@Hastie:2001].
+The models obtained from learning can be accommodated in many forms, including Deep Neural Networks (DNNs) [@Goodfellow:2016], Kernel Regression Models (KRM) [@Scholkopf:2001], Gaussian Process Regression (GPR) [@Rasmussen:2004], and others [@Hastie:2001].